dennisXZX/web-developer-notes/Redux.md

 1. create an action type config file for all the action constants
 2. create an initial state object for each reducer as a default state (optional)
 3. create a bunch of reducers, in each reducer we need to provide logic for handling each action type (usually in a switch statement).
 We should not directly mutate state in reducers.
+Also keep in mind that all reducers get called regardless of what action is emitted, so you have to return the original state if the action is not applicable.
 4. combine all the reducers into one root reducer
 5. create a store which accepts the root reducer as a parameter
 6. subscribe to the store, so a callback is executed when any state is changed